bwilsoncc/basemap/README.md

 Tools that help build and publish the Clatsop County base layers and maps.

-2022-09-15 Currently used with ArcGIS Pro 2.9.4 and ArcGIS Enterprise 10.9.1
+2022-12-15 Added support for taxmaps incl taxlots and annotation 2022-09-15 Currently used with ArcGIS Pro 2.9.4 and ArcGIS Enterprise 10.9.1

 This started out to be an actual Esri "basemap", but it is not possible to overlay a "basemap" on top of an aerial photo.
 An Esri map can have only one "basemap" at a time.